verizy/verizy-api/v2/v2-documentation.md

 ## Verification Service
 All of Verizy's document verification services reside on the following endpoint.
-Document verification needs two inputs, the document as an image or a pdf and the user-entered details.
-Verizy will analyze, extract, and process the document and compare the extracted details with what’s entered by the user.
-The comparison result determines if the given information match, don’t match or if our algorithm is unsure.
-The unsure status is given only in situations where the algorithm isn’t able to extract and detect some of the details it needs to perform the verification.
+Document verification needs two inputs, the document(s) and the verification details.
+Verizy will analyze, extract, and process the document and verify the same.

-### Verify
+### Request
 #### URL
 `/verify`
 #### Method